 The SHOUT ns has a built-in sensor that can reliably detect motion.
-It is an omnidirectional movement sensor and will function regardless of how the SHOUT ns is mounted or aligned.
+It is an omnidirectional movement sensor and functions regardless of how the SHOUT ns is mounted or aligned.
 It is sensitive to both tilt (static acceleration) and vibration (dynamic acceleration).
-The signal level is fed directly into the SHOUT ns micro-controller to "wake up" the SHOUT ns out of low-power mode when activity is sensed and to transmit location report.
+The signal level is fed directly into the SHOUT ns microcontroller to wake the SHOUT ns out of low-power mode when activity is sensed and to transmit a location report.
 The motion sensor has a variety of settings that impact its detection sensitivity.
-The motion sensor can be enabled or disabled (see Section 6.2.2.1 General Profile Settings).
+The motion sensor can be enabled or disabled (see section 5.2.2.1 General Profile Settings).

-5.6 Encryption
+4.6 ENCRYPTION

-The SHOUT ns can be configured to encrypt/decrypt all transmitted and received data using 256-bit AES encryption.
-To enable encryption, the user needs to assign a cryptographic administrator for the device who will be responsible for modifying the encryption and decryption keys and setting the device to use encryption (see Section 6.2.2.3 Additional Setup Parameters).
-The 256-bit AES encryption algorithms implemented here comply with NIST FIPS140-2 (see documents Security Requirements for Cryptographic Modules, FIPS PUB 140-2, US Department of Commerce, National Institute of Standards and Technology, May 25th, 2001 and Security Requirements for Cryptographic Modules, Annex A: Approved Security Functions for FIPS PUB 140-2, US Department of Commerce, National Institute of Standards and Institute of Standards and Technology, February 19th, 2003).
+The SHOUT ns can be configured to encrypt/decrypt all transmitted and received data using 256-bit Advanced Encryption Standard (AES) encryption.
+To enable encryption, assign a cryptographic administrator for the device to be responsible for modifying the encryption and decryption keys and setting the device to use encryption (see section 5.2.2.3 Additional Setup Parameters).
+The 256-bit AES encryption algorithms implemented here comply with NIST FIPS 140-2 (see the following documents (https://csrc.nist.gov/publications/detail/fips/140/2/final)):

+- Security Requirements for Cryptographic Modules, FIPS PUB 140-2, US Department of Commerce, National Institute of Standards and Technology, May 25, 2001 - Security Requirements for Cryptographic Modules, Annex A: Approved Security Functions for FIPS PUB 140-2, US Department of Commerce, National Institute of Standards and Technology, February 19, 2003)